robleroni/Puerro/docs/05-MVC.md

 # MVC
-MVC has been around in the software development world for quite a while and is a well established way to create software.
+MVC has been around in the software development world for quite a while and is a well-established way to create software.
 It is a type of application architecture which focuses very much on separation of concerns.

 ## The MVC Way

-A MVC (Model-View-Controller) application is, as the name suggests, divided into _Model_, _View_ and _Controller_.
+An MVC (Model-View-Controller) application is, as the name suggests, divided into _Model_, _View_ and _Controller_.
 The following illustration represent how the data and events flow through the three components:

 ![MVC](assets/img/MVC.png)